WangHelin1997/SSR-Speech/README.md

 ```

 ### ⚠️ Note
-Be sure to install the correct version of `espeak-ng` and  `phonemizer`.
+Be sure to install the correct version of `phonemizer`.

 <!-- ```bash
 conda create -n ssr python=3.9.16